 When to See a Doctor?

-The symptoms of gastric cancer can start as simple indigestion or stomach pain.
+The symptoms of stomach cancer can start as simple indigestion or stomach pain.
 Bloating is also one of the earlier symptoms.
 Sometimes you might find a palpable mass in your abdomen too.
 Sometimes gastric cancer can also occur without showing any symptoms or signs.
 It is exceedingly difficult to identify the early symptoms of gastric cancer.
 As the disease progresses, one might experience lasting pain in the stomach, aversion to food, or even unexplained weight loss.
 There could also be ascites (which is the accumulation of fluid in your abdominal area) or liver enlargement or even jaundice.
 Sometimes the tumors can be ulcerated and can make you vomit blood.
 As the symptoms are not specific, the diagnosis can be delayed which makes it one of the most dangerous killers among cancers.
 The best thing you can do is to have routine check-ups with your gastroenterologist.

 Are There Different Types of Gastric Cancer?